 Tahiti-based ARANUI 5

 N.B.
-January 30, 2019 – The line has ordered a second ship – ARANUI 6 – from a Chinese yard to take between 200 and 300 passengers, and a small amount of cargo.
-It will operate alongside the present ARANUI 5.
-Expected delivery is sometime in 2020, and the new order is a good sign that business in paradise is thriving!
+January 30, 2019 – The line has ordered a second ship – ARANUI 6 – from a Chinese yard to take 200 to 300 passengers and a Polynesian crew of 130 to operate cruises, pure and simple, but with the option to carry minimal cargo.
+She will operate along with the present ARANUI 5.
+Expected delivery is sometime in 2022, and the new order is a good sign that business in paradise is thriving!

 Ship, Year Delivered & Passengers

-While the passengers come from all over the world, the largest percentage are French as the islands are French overseas territories, and the rest are a mixture of Europeans, Australians and North Americans, plus others.
+While the passengers come from all over the world, the largest percentage are French as the islands are French overseas territories, and the rest are a mixture of Europeans, Australians, New Zealanders, and North Americans, plus others.
 Ages range widely.
 The crew is mostly burly and friendly Marquesans.

 The new ship is built with a towering 9-deck superstructure located aft, with the cargo handling forward.
 A pair of much needed elevators connects all decks.
 The 9th deck is the navigating bridge and quarters for the officers.